LevelPay terms and conditions

 - You are not entitled to make credit card payments with LevelPay.

-- We set your LevelPay payment based on your current electricity usage (assessed from at least three meter readings) and from other parameters within our billing system.
+- We set your LevelPay payment based on your current electricity usage (assessed from at least three meter readings) and/or from other parameters within our billing system.

 - You are liable for all electricity charges billed to your account irrespective of whether your LevelPay payment covers the amount billed.